©2025 Operation Brightside Inc. | All marks are trademarks of their respective owners.

 Neighbors Naturescaping

-Naturescaping is a method of sustainable landscaping that incorporates native plants and flowers, working to build a greener and more sustainable city.
-Through the Neighbors Naturescaping program, Brightside offers supplies and tools to St. Louis groups interested in a naturescaping project in St. Louis.
-Plant a native garden to cheer up a public space in your neighborhood!
+Naturescaping is a method of sustainable landscaping that incorporates native perennials, grasses, shrubs and trees to build a greener and more sustainable city.
+Through the Neighbors Naturescaping program, Brightside offers native plants and tools to St. Louis groups interested in a naturescaping project in St. Louis City.
+Plant a native garden to cheer up a public or nonprofit space in your neighborhood!

 What are the benefits of Neighbors Naturescaping?

-- Beautify a public or not-for-profit space in your neighborhood
+- Beautify a public or nonprofit space in your neighborhood

 - Restore Missouri native plant communities